 The agility and composability offered by Stackbit promised many new possibilities for Takeda digital experiences.
 The team laid the foundation for the Marketplace app to become full-blown Product Information Management (PIM) application where outside vendors could manage their own inventory.

-In the near future, the Takeda Campus app built on Stackbit will leverage the Microsoft Graph of 60,000 employees to help employees collectively decide which day is most efficient for a given team to come into the office–based on machine learning algorithms that find the 50 colleagues you collaborate with most often.
+The Takeda Campus app, built with Stackbit, leverages the Microsoft Graph of 60,000 employees to help employees collectively decide which day is most efficient for a given team to come into the office–based on machine learning algorithms that find the 50 colleagues you collaborate with most often.

 The team has begun to explore APIs for AR/VR to enrich internal Takeda apps.
 As Dave Feldman said, "This is not just web content; it's actually structured content in a database that allows us to build for mobile platforms, Microsoft Mesh, and AR/VR."